 There’s a warm welcome awaiting you at the Isle of Mull’s newest campsite, our sign carries the message from our Celtic roots of Cuide Mile Failte (a hundred thousand welcomes) and we intend to live up to this.
-Offering Fully Serviced Hard Standings, Grass Pitches with Electric Hook-Ups and Standard Tent Pitches, all with stunning views over the Sound of Mull and Mulls central mountains.
+Our raised camping grounds offer Fully Serviced Hard Standings, Tent Pitches with Electric Hook-Ups and Standard Tent Pitches, all with stunning views 360 degree views over the Sound of Mull and Mulls central mountains.

 Recently installed on the campsite are our brand-new Male, Female and Disabled Shower & Toilet blocks.
 Laid out to form a small courtyard, guests can also access our double sink washroom that is sheltered around the corner.